bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 Once the project is opened, for main proposal, compile `proposal.tex` and rebuttal compile `rebuttal.tex`.
 These files should compile separately without any errors; there might be warnings but you can ignore them.

 **PS:** I stopped using local LaTeX compiler for a while now.
 If you would like to do it locally, you should a have LaTeX compiler installed and configured with multiple packages with a decent text editor.
-Unfortunately I did not try compiling this project locally, so will not be able to help out!
+Unfortunately I did not try compiling this project locally, so will not be able to help out if you run into issues!